-Finally, the CRA Code Fundamentals address measures that CRAs should adopt to help ensure that the CRA Principles are properly implemented.
-The CRA Code Fundamentals do not address the equally important obligations issuers have of cooperating with and providing accurate and complete information to the marketplace and the CRAs they solicit to provide ratings.
-While aspects of the CRA Code Fundamentals deal with a CRA's duties to issuers, the essential purpose of the CRA Code Fundamentals is to promote investor protection by safeguarding the integrity of the rating process.
+Fundamentals is to promote investor protection by safeguarding the integrity of the rating process.
 IOSCO members recognize that credit ratings, despite their numerous other uses, exist primarily to help investors assess the credit risks they face when making certain kinds of investments.
 Maintaining the independence of CRAs vis-à-vis the issuers they rate is vital to achieving this goal.
-Provisions of the CRA Code Fundamentals dealing with CRA obligations to issuers are designed to improve the quality of credit ratings and their usefulness to investors.
+Provisions of the Code Fundamentals dealing with CRA obligations to issuers are designed to improve the quality of credit ratings and their usefulness to investors.
 These provisions should not be interpreted in ways that undermine the independence of CRAs or their ability to issue timely ratings opinions.

-Like the IOSCO CRA Principles, the objectives of which are reflected herein, the CRA Code Fundamentals are also intended to be useful to all types of CRAs relying on a variety of different business models.
-The CRA Code Fundamentals do not indicate a preference for one business model over another, nor are the measures described therein designed to be used only by CRAs with large staffs and compliance functions.
-Accordingly, the types of mechanisms and procedures CRAs adopt to ensure that the provisions of the CRA Code Fundamentals are followed will vary according to the market and legal circumstances in which the CRA operates.
+Like the IOSCO CRA Principles, the objectives of which are reflected herein, the Code Fundamentals are also intended to be useful to all types of CRAs relying on a variety of different business models.
+The Code Fundamentals do not indicate a preference for one business model over another, nor are the measures described therein designed to be used only by CRAs with large staffs and compliance functions.
+Accordingly, the types of mechanisms and procedures CRAs adopt to ensure that the provisions of the Code Fundamentals are followed will vary according to the market and legal circumstances in which the CRA operates.

-Structurally, the CRA Code Fundamentals are broken into three sections and draw upon the organization and substance of the Principles themselves:
+Structurally, the Code Fundamentals are broken into three sections and draw upon the organization and substance of the Principles themselves: